changlinliu93/changlinliu93.github.io/_pages/cv.md

 * **iFlyteck, Hefei, Anhui, China** \
   **Algorithm Engineer Intern,  04/2017-07/2017**
-  * Developed data processing pipeline using Python Pandas and PySpark.
+  * Developed data ingestion and processing pipeline using Python, Spark and mySQL.
-  * Implemented ML models, including SVM, XGBoost, and Random Forest, in order to predict user loads and provide suggestions to China Mobile’s Hefei Branch.
+  * Implemented machine learning models to predict 4G base station load state in the city and provide suggestions to the local mobile carrier.
-  * Analyzed stock data, perfromed featuren engineering and implemented LSTM model to forecast stock price trends.
+  * Researched and inplemented time series prediction and related feature engineering; adopted to high freqency stock market data

 <!-- Skills
 ======